Bispectral Neural Networks: The Bispectrum

-Finally, we introduce the notion of an irreducible representation.
-A \textit{representation} of a group G is map $\rho: G \rightarrow GL(V)$ that assigns elements of $G$ to elements of the group of linear transformations (e.g. matrices) over a vector space $V$ such that $\rho(g_1 g_2) = \rho(g_1) \rho(g_2)$.
+A \textit{representation} of a group G is a map $\rho: G \rightarrow GL(V)$ that assigns elements of $G$ to elements of the group of linear transformations (e.g. matrices) over a vector space $V$ such that $\rho(g_1 g_2) = \rho(g_1) \rho(g_2)$.
 That is, $\rho$ is a group homomorphism.
 In our case, $V$ is $\mathbb{C}^n$.
 A representation is \textit{reducible} if there exists a change of basis that decomposes the representation into a direct sum of other representations.
 An \textit{irreducible representation} is one that cannot be further reduced in this manner, and the set $Irr(G)$ are often simply called the \textit{irreps} of $G$.
-The irreducible representations of all finite commutative groups are one-dimensional and in bijection with the group itself.
-In particular, it is straightforward to compute $Irr(G)$ for such groups given their classification as products of cyclic groups $\mathbb Z / n \mathbb Z$.
+The irreducible representations of all finite commutative groups are one-dimensional (therefore equivalent to the characters of the irreps), and in bijection with the group itself.